Tsoggy/Credit_Risk_Analysis/README.md

 ## Summary
 ### Best Performing Model
-The Easy Ensemble model performed the best across all categories: Accuracy, Precision, and Recall.
+The Easy Ensemble model performed the best across all categories, and had the greatest recall (sensitivity) at predicting high-risk applicants.